Bakon/portfolio/README.md

 # [jschilders.dev](https://jschilders.dev)

 My personal portfolio repository.
+Whenever deployed to this repository, a web hook from [Vercel](https://vercel.com/) will get fired.
+This builds the project on one of their servers and returns a couple of URL's, for previewing, etc.
+The master branch is in sync with my own domains.

 ## Usage

-Start bij installing npm packages.
+Start by installing npm packages.

 `npm install`